jkpubsrc/python-module-jk-keyvaluestore/README.md

 Nevertheless this approach has a variety of benefits:

 * Portability: If you (would) require the cooperation of programs written in different languages this can be achieved very easily.
-Porting this python implementation to other programming languages would be very simple.
+Porting this Python implementation to other programming languages would be very simple.

 How to use this module
 ----------------------